saman-barakat/comments-api/clients/go/README.md

-# Go API client for comments
+# Go API client for gcomments

 APIs for creating and managing comments